Follow the National Organic Standards Board Meeting in Denver, CO #NOSBApril 18th, 2017

 Friday, April 21, 2017

-1:35PM CT: The NOSB meeting is closed after each subcommittee reviewed their upcoming workplans (which can be found on the Denver meeting page) and including a discussion document for organic seed purity from GMOs in the fall.
+1:35PM CT: The NOSB meeting is closed after each subcommittee reviewed their upcoming workplans (linked to from this page) and including a discussion document for organic seed purity from GMOs in the fall.

 1:22PM CT: Moving onto other issues, the NOSB, by unanimous vote, passes a resolution urging the Secretary to allow the Organic Livestock and Poultry Practices rule to become effective on May 19, 2017 without further delay.
 Congress and the Secretary shouldn’t see this rule as a political issue because farmers and consumers represent the full spectrum of political lines.